tomchor/pymicra/docs/tutorial.rst

 Creating a site configuration file
 ----------------------------------

-In order o use some micrometeorological function, we need a site configuration object, or site object.
+In order to use some micrometeorological function, we need a site configuration object, or site object.
 This object tells Pymicra how the instruments are organized and how is experimental site (vegetation, roughness length etc.).
 This object is created with the ``siteConfig()`` call and the easiest way is to use it with a site config file.
+This is like a ``fileConfig`` file, but simpler and for the micrometeorological aspects of the site.
+Consider this example of a site config file, saved at ``../examples/lake.site``:

 .. literalinclude:: ../examples/lake.site

+As in the case of ``fileConfig``, the description is optional, but is handy for organization purposes and printing on screen.

+The ``measurement_height`` keyword is the general measurement height to be used in the calculation, generally taken as the sonic anemometer height (in meters).

+The ``canopy_height`` keyword is what it sounds like.
+Should be the mean canopy height in meters.
+The ``displacement_height`` is the zero-plane displacement height.
+If it is not given, it'll be calculated as 2/3 of the mean canopy height.

+The ``roughness_length`` is the roughness length in meters.

+The creation of the site config object is done as

+.. ipython:: python

+   siteconf = pm.siteConfig('../examples/lake.site')
+   print(siteconf)

 Extracting fluxes
 -----------------